vipinvkmenon/terraform-exporter-btp/README.md

 ## Support, Feedback, Contributing

-This project is open to feature requests/suggestions, bug reports, and so on, via [GitHub issues](https://github.com/SAP/terraform-exporter-for-sap-btp/issues).
+This project is open to feature requests/suggestions, bug reports, and so on, via [GitHub issues](https://github.com/SAP/terraform-exporter-for-sap-btp/issues):

+❓ - If you have a *question* you can ask it here in [GitHub Discussions](https://github.com/SAP/terraform-exporter-btp/discussions/).

+🐞 - If you find a bug, feel free to create a [bug report](https://github.com/SAP/terraform-exporter-btp/issues/new?assignees=&labels=bug%2Cneeds-triage&projects=&template=bug_report.yml&title=%5BBUG%5D).

+💡 - If you have an idea for improvement or a feature request, please open a [feature request](https://github.com/SAP/terraform-exporter-btp/issues/new?assignees=&labels=enhancement%2Cneeds-triage&projects=&template=feature_request.yml&title=%5BFEATURE%5D).

 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Security / Disclosure
 If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/SAP/terraform-exporter-for-sap-btp/security/policy) on how to report it.
 Please do not create GitHub issues for security-related doubts or problems.